JF-Falk/ogbench-friction/README.md

 # Introduction

-Train agents on MuJoCo environments using OGBench and optionally provide multiplier to change the MuJoCo model's friction.
+Train agents on MuJoCo environments using OGBench and optionally provide a multiplier to change the MuJoCo model's friction.

 This uses a sparse checkout of [reference implementations from OGBench](https://github.com/seohongpark/ogbench/tree/master?tab=readme-ov-file#reference-implementations "github.com/seohongpark/ogbench") as a base.